Ethea2/Lola-Helper/README.md

 I made this program to help my Grandmother compute her daily expenses and keep tabs on daily transactions.

 The program uses a lightweight database named sqlite3.
-There's also an option to export the data to an excel.
+There's also an option to export the data to an excel file.
 It will generate an excel file if there's no excel files available.

 modules used:
   1. Tkinter